scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 More modules are planned as well as enhancements to the existing modules.
 A great side benefit of using IPython notebook is algorithms can be prototyped in a notebook and later moved to an existing module or perhaps be the start of a new module.
 During the fall and spring semesters many new functions and a few classes were developed in notebooks.
-Where it makes sense, some of this code can now be migrated into modules.
+Where it makes sense, some of this code is ready to be migrated into modules.
 On the flip side, modules are neat and tidy, but when introducing new concepts to students, placing algorithms inside notebooks has the advantage of making the code visible, and invites tinkering.